0xrwx/Smart-Home-React-Spring/README.md

 To Do:
 - [x] Authorization (Log in)
 - [ ] Registration (Create accaunt)
+- [ ] Saving authorized user using cookie
 - [ ] Write documentation
 - [ ] Code refactoring